 In 1998 I headed to college to ensure my future success and fulfill the American dream.
 In the words of the Apostle Paul,

-“When I was a child, I spoke like a child, I thought like a child, I reasoned like a child.
-When I became a man, I gave up childish ways.”
+When I was a child, I spoke as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things.

-1 Corinthians 13:11.[4]
+1 Corinthians 13:11

 However, I went to college not knowing what I wanted to do with my life.